-During FFY 2020, Missouri identified 100% of OOS carriers with an IH or Unsat/Unfit order.
+As depicted in the table, during FFY 2020, Missouri identified 84.21% of Other OOS carriers (16 of 19 identified), but fortunately identified 100% of the OOS carriers with an IH or Unsat/Unfit order.
 There were 4 Unsat/Unfit carriers identified and 0 not identified.